 - Repetition of a sound, syllable or word

-- Brief silence for certain syllables or pauses within a word (broken word)
+- Brief silence for certain syllables or words, or pauses within a word (broken word)

 - Addition of extra words such as "um" if difficulty moving to the next word is anticipated